Food CGMP Modernization — A Focus on Food Safety

 Another commenter wrote that its organization "...does not support the revision of the food GMPs to address transportation issues since this is already addressed ....through a number of existing regulations.
 In addition, transportation issues are not a significant problem, based on the Eastern Research Group (ERG) data and causes of recalls."

 Another commenter stated "...vehicles used for the transfer of animals, animal meats or animal byproducts, should be prohibited from transporting produce or produce products....
-On refrigerated vehicles carrying foods, records of temperature variations should be automated." back to the top
+On refrigerated vehicles carrying foods, records of temperature variations should be automated."